Home >> Cloud Computing Solutions >> History of Cloud Computing

 The continuous learning of the Age of Technology brought more demands for the cloud.
 A server farm for research projects became the initiative of cloud computing giants.

-IBM, Google and universities attended to the need of research for fast processors.
+IBM, Google, and universities listened to the need for research on fast processors.
 They also provided for the increasing demand for data storage.